Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Duration: 1 year full-time

-This flexible course is studied over one year full-time and consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.
+This programme consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.

-The MSc Finance is available with an optional industrial placement, which will require you to complete the Industrial placement Report.
+The MSc Finance programme is available with an optional industrial placement, which will require you to complete the Industrial Placement Report.

 This module covers key concepts related to financial risk management, especially market risk in financial institutions.
 It broadly addresses the rationale for practising risk management, followed by approaches to measuring and managing risk.

 The course will cover the following indicative topics:

 • Modelling Portfolio Risk